Super-resolution positron emission tomography by intensity modulation: Proof of concept

-The idea of employing a rotating ring modulator for improving PET resolution has not been proposed before and we have obtained a proof-of-concept using simulation data.
+To the best of our knowledge, the idea of employing a rotating ring modulator for improving PET resolution has never not been proposed.
+The results reported in this paper based on simulation data produced by analytic and MC methods constitute a strong proof-of-concept for this new approach.
 However, the effects of many physical factors, including subject attenuation, scatter, random, and DOI blurring, need to be further investigated.
-SIM can only surpass resolution limit due to factors that are present after modulation is applied.
+SR-SIM can only surpass resolution limit due to factors that are present after modulation is applied.
 Consequently, in theory DOI blurring can be removed but the effects of positron range or photon acolinearity cannot.
-As mentioned in Sect.~\ref{sec:introduction}, positron range is negligible with F-18 based tracers.
-In current clinical systems, photon acolinearity leads to a resolution of about 1.8\,mm but it can be decreased by reducing the diameter of the PET system ($\sim$1.1\,mm with a 50\,cm diameter).
-In addition to CDE reduction, the modulator also can create additional scatter.
-It is noted that this effect was included in GATE simulation.
+As mentioned in section~\ref{sec:introduction}, positron range is negligible with F-18 based tracers.
+In current clinical systems, photon acolinearity leads to a resolution of about 1.8\,mm but it can be reduced by decreasing the diameter of the PET scanner.
+In addition to CDE reduction, the modulator also can create scatter.
+It is noted that this effect was included in GATE simulation to some extent.
 In this paper, we consider bi-level modulators because they can be easily made.
 However, other designs may lead to a better balance between resolution enhancement and CDE reduction.
-Finally, while convenient the OSEM algorithm may not be optimal for solving Eq.~\eqref{eq:PET-SIM-patternl-1}.
+Finally, while convenient the OSEM algorithm may not be optimal for solving equation~\eqref{eq:PET-SIM-patternl-1}.
 In particular, better noise regularization strategies are desired.